FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Implementation Details of Baselines

-The Manual SFT baseline represents the standard industry workflow for model adaptation.
-To ensure a rigorous comparison, this baseline was executed by \textbf{senior NLP researchers, each possessing over five years of experience} in large language model training and data engineering.
+The Manual SFT baseline is a constrained, resource-matched manual workflow for model adaptation.
+It was executed by \textbf{senior NLP researchers, each possessing over five years of experience} in large language model training and data engineering.
+We do not treat this baseline as a human-expert upper bound or as a fully assisted human best-effort result; it is a documented comparison point under the same wall-clock budget and a restricted iteration protocol.